 Note that the existence in the metadata cache of prefetched entries modifies the behavior of the cache as described below:

 If a cache client requests a prefetched entry, the cache skips the usual read of the serialized version of the entry from file, and instead passes the prefetched entry image to the client deserialize callback, and replaces the prefetched entry with the regular entry returned by that callback.
-If the prefetched entry is a child in a reloaded flush dependency, that dependency is destroyed before the call to the deseriailize callback.
+If the prefetched entry is a child in a reloaded flush dependency, that dependency is destroyed before the call to the deserialize callback.
 If the prefetched entry is a parent in one or more reloaded flush dependencies, those relationships are transferred to the regular entry returned by the deserialize callback.

 If a prefetched entry is flushed prior to any request by a cache client, the image of the entry is simply written to file and marked clean without any call to any client callback.